Apr 14 • Sean Overin

 Experts do the basics well

-It was designed for this context, which means the workflows actually make sense.
+It was designed for this context, which means the workflows actually fit and make sense.

 • Online booking so patients can schedule without waiting for you to answer the phone